Nth Room case: Hiding of crime profits

 In the case of digital sexual violence crimes, the opinion that "it is not easy to prove the relevance between individual crimes and criminal profits, so it is difficult to withdraw criminal profits," eased the burden of proof.

 Revision of the Youth Protection law

 The children and adolescents who are subject to prostitution were identified as victims.
 Individuals who have committed simple sex crimes against children and adolescents as well as those who have committed simple sex crimes are subject to personal disclosure.

-Korea's national petition and the government's systematic response
+National petition and government response

 On March 26, the Ministry of Public Administration and Security's resident registration number change committee said it would submit an application for changing the resident registration number, which is recognized as a victim of the "N" incident, as an "emergency agenda" and process it as quickly as possible within three weeks.
 The original legal deadline is six months and usually takes three months.